 Please note: Winthrop fees are subject to an increase at the start of each

 academic year through the action of the Winthrop Board of Trustees.

 Winthrop University's Financial Aid Office or Cashier's Office can provide an exact breakdown of the cost per semester for tuition and fees.
 The Cashier's Office also provides a breakdown of the costs of the different residence halls and meal plans available at Winthrop.

-- If you receive a scholarship, a graduate associateship, or graduate assistantship from Winthrop University, the value of the scholarship or graduate assistantship will be deducted from the amount required to be shown by you or your sponsor for the Form I-20.
+- If you receive a scholarship, a graduate associateship, or graduate assistantship from Winthrop University, the value of these awards will be deducted from the amount required to be shown by you or your sponsor for the Form I-20.

 - If your family accompanies you while studying in the United States an additional $5,000 per dependent must be indicated on your financial guarantee.

 If you have any questions or concerns about the financial documents required for acquiring the Form I-20 please contact the International Center.